Here's what we know about the suspect in the Waukesha parade tragedy - KESQ

 Brooks was not injured in the incident.

-The five deceased victims range in age from 52 to 81 and include four females and one male, Thompson said.
+The five deceased victims range in age from 52 to 81 and include four women and one man, Thompson said.

 The-CNN-Wire